PHP quick start

 echo 'Node ' . $row[0] . ' says: ' . $row[1];

-3. Run a composer command to get the required library:
+Then, run a composer command to get the required library:

-composer require stefanak-michal/memgraph-bolt-wrapper
+composer require stefanak-michal/bolt

-It will auto create composer.json
+That command will create composer.json

 file.